 Viruses are not typically problematic in strawberries produced in an annual system when beginning with virus-tested planting stock.
 In the past twenty years, all strawberry virus epidemics started from second-year fields or nursery stock.
 Multi-year fields are almost guaranteed to harbor virus-infected plants.
-Growers who opt for a multi-year production cycle need to monitor for virus vectors - primarily aphids and whiteflies - and manage vectors to avoid their establishment in the field.
+Growers who opt for a multi-year production cycle need to monitor for virus vectors - primarily aphids and whiteflies - and manage them to avoid establishment in the field.